sidjohn1/hubitat/GmcGeigerCounterLocal/README.md

 It has been tested on a GQ GMC-600+, but should also be compatible with the GQ GMC Geiger Counter with wifi See: https://www.gqelectronicsllc.com/support/GMC_Selection_Guide.htm<br>
 <br>
 <h2>Instalation</h2>
 Due to device limitations a http proxy is required for data to be pushed into hubitat. nginx is documented in the smartapp but any other http proxy should work as well.
-Use the NGINX Config section to point the proxy server to the smartapp<br><br>
+Use the NGINX Config section in the smartapp to point the proxy server to the smartapp<br><br>
 To test the proxy and smartapp:<br>
 curl "http://{proxy ip address}/gmc"<br>
 Should return:<br>